“Blockchain is to transactions what the internet was to information”

 In 2009, a mysterious person (or persons) named Satoshi Nakamoto published a white paper that introduced the world to bitcoin—a digital payment system that eliminated the need for financial institutions.
 For the cryptocurrency to work, transactions would need to be recorded in a database known as the blockchain.

-In 2011, the first bitcoin “bubble” took place when a single coin reached a value of $31.00 U.S. Today, the value of a bitcoin has surpassed $7,000.00 U.S., proving the success of blockchain technology and opening the door to further innovation.
+In 2011, the first bitcoin “bubble” took place when a single coin reached a value of $31.00.
+In December of 2017, the value of a bitcoin reached a high of over $19,000.00, indicating the success of blockchain technology’s first primary use case and opening the door to further innovation.

 This presents an opportunity in the commercial real estate space.
 Historically known to resist change, a new generation of startups are building applications on top of the blockchain that will disrupt the industry and force us to rethink the concept of value.